 Chantel Keith, a stem cell unit patient, was one of the first children with cancer to receive the creativity boxes.
 According to Joyce Keith, Chantel’s mother, “The KIDZBINZ provided by TeamConnor was a lifesaver.
 It was tailored specifically for my daughter and was full of things she liked, such as Hello Kitty items, scrapbooking, painting materials, as well as a musical instrument.”

-Children’s Health has found that the KIDZBINZ provides essential components of quality pediatric health care by supporting the child’s psychological and emotional needs while easing their feelings go isolation and loneliness.
+Children’s Health has found that the KIDZBINZ provides essential components of quality pediatric health care by supporting the child’s psychological and emotional needs while easing their feelings of isolation and loneliness.
 TeamConnor expanded the KIDZBINZ program to Cook Children’s in 2015.

 You can help by making a donation directly to TeamConnor or you can shop the Wish List on Amazon!
 Your generous donations will provide very sick children in our community with an outlet to express their feelings and creativity during one of the most difficult times in their young lives.